vsg-dev/vsgTutorial/introduction/VulkanAndSceneGraphs.md

 # High level APIs for graphics and compute.

+Developers wishing to add graphics capabilities to their applications have to either deal directly with the low APIs to drive the graphics and compute hardware, or choose from a collection of higher level APIs that are more focused on the needs of application developers than the underlying low level APIs.
+A best high level APIs will not only enable developer to be more productive but also provide better out of the box performance and visual quality, with the high level API packaging up the expertise and time put in by specialist in high performance graphics and compute.

+## Brief history of high level APIs

 One of the first widely used high level APIs for real-time 3D graphics was IRIS Inventor that was started at SGI in the late 1980's.
 Created to make development of 3D graphics applications easier as the lowl level nature of IRIS GL was a barrier to entry.
 Successsed by Open Inventor which adopts OpenGL as it's base and became widely adopted in the scientific and engineering sectors where ease of use was more critical than maximzing performance.
+Inventor strength lay in it's Object Orientatioed Design and use of the Scene Graph as as a way of composing a scene.

 ---